Dr Alice Roullière

 Research Interests

-My doctoral work focused on the sixteenth-century poet Pierre de Ronsard and poetic ghosts.
+My doctoral work and first monograph focused on the sixteenth-century poet Pierre de Ronsard and poetic ghosts.
 Although it seems like a narrow topic, the question of ghosts led me to think about the troubled narratives around national identity that arise during the early modern period and how they intersect with the renewed interest in apparitions and the supernatural in the 16th century.
-My project centered on epic ghosts that Ronsard calls 'idoles' and the role they play in the political imagination of the early modern period.
+My project focused on epic ghosts that Ronsard calls 'idoles' and the role they play in the political imagination of the early modern period.
 I have also worked in parallel on Neo-Latin and French epitaphic poems in authors like Du Bellay, Geoffroy Tory and Giovanni Pontano.
 My new research project now focuses on Imagined Colonialism and the representation of Peru in early modern French literature: among other things, I look at the way the reception of classical epics was changed and altered by the complex transmissions of accounts of the 'New world'.
 I try to understand why the Inca empire captured the imagination of early modern French authors and what was the political significance of literary works around Peru written in French.

 Teaching

 At St John's, I teach translation from French to English for all year groups but I mainly teach authors and texts of the early modern period, from the 16th to the 18th century.
 Prelims will study with me Montaigne, Racine and Laclos for example.
-I also teach Paper VII (Early Modern Period Paper) and Paper X (Author Paper) where you can choose to focus on two early modern authors like Lafayette, or Rabelais.
+I also teach Paper VII (Early Modern Period Paper) and Paper X (Author Paper), where you can choose to focus on two early modern authors like Lafayette, or Rabelais.

 At the MML Faculty level, I give commentary lectures on Racine for Paper X, I teach the French and Classical Tragedy Paper for students doing French and Classics and the 16th-century Poetry Paper XII option.